-A unique experience, definitely in terms of aesthetic of the tasting room.
-A different experience, I want people to recognize – not saying that the other people are not quality focused – but I want to show people how quality focused were are and how much we care about the quality beer and product.
+A unique experience, definitely in terms of the aesthetic of the tasting room.
+A different experience, I want people to recognize – not saying that the other people are not quality-focused – but I want to show people how quality-focused were are and how much we care about the quality beer and product.

 The tasting room has turned out amazing.
-The aesthetics are beautiful, and modern and in my opinion unlike any other tasting room in the area.
-There is lounge seating, friendly staff clearly designated as being staff members.
+The aesthetics are beautiful and modern and in my opinion, unlike any other tasting room in the area.
+There is lounge seating, and friendly staff clearly designated as being staff members.
 Just a different experience that I think everyone is going to love, or at least appreciate.

 Do you have any spring beers for people to get excited about?

 I don’t have any beers that will be brewed because it is a certain season.
 That is the beauty of us.
 We are not working with larger distributors.
 We are working with a new distributor that is quality focused has given us control.
 We are not limited by “hey it’s pumpkin beer season, brew a pumpkin beer.”

 It’s brew whatever we want when we want and that’s how we like it.

 We have 16 taps but will probably never have 16 beers on at any time but we wanted to have the availability to do so.
 On average we will have between five and eight, maybe 10.
 Later on, if we have vintage beers, or when our spontaneous fermentation is ready.
 This way we have the capability to double up if there is a ton of people in the tasting room.